turbulenz/webgl_benchmark/README.rst

 * (Optional) `Turbulenz local server`_ - Required to save benchmark result files.
 The server is included as part of the turbulenz_engine_ repository or as a `python package <https://pypi.python.org/pypi/turbulenz_local>`_

 *Note*: The webgl_benchmark_ benchmark repository includes a basic server as part of the benchmarkrunner.py_ script.
 This server provides simple hosting of static files and saving of results to the machine it is hosted on.
-`Turbulenz local server`_ is a more advanced server designed to aid in the development of HTML5 games.
+The `Turbulenz local server`_ is a more advanced server designed to aid in the development of HTML5 games.

 Usage
 =====